Skip to main content

 Talking to Oracle Database, this time in plain Slovenian

-In my previous blog post, Talking to Oracle Database in plain English I am discussing how to query Oracle Database using natural language queries to retrieve data from an Oracle database.
-From my quick exploration, I can conclude that AI has definitely entered databases and can be applied in very different scenarios.
+Talking to Oracle Database in Slovenian In my previous blog post, Talking to Oracle Database in plain English I am discussing how to query Oracle Database using natural language queries to retrieve data from an Oracle database.
+Exploring SELECT AI Figure 1: Select AI From my quick exploration, I can conclude that AI has definitely entered databases and can be applied in very different scenarios.
 For example, using SELECT AI in chat application where data can be retrieved and presented from Oracle Database by applying natural language query.
 But that was in plain English.
 But what about if my primary natural language isn't English.
 What if your (and, for this matter also mine) isn't English.
 What if it is Slovenian?
 Would SELECT AI still work?
-Let's examine the very same examples that I used in my previous blog post.
-Let's talk now ... "po slovensko" (Slovenian) Enough said.
-Let's try the simplest query of all and let's ask my database what is the total revenue recorded.
-In Slovenian, the question what is total revenue tra
+Revisiting English Examples in Slovenian Let's examine the very same examples that I used in my previous blog post.
+Let's talk now ... po slovensko Enough said.
+Let's try the simplest query of all and let...

 Talking to Oracle Database in plain English

-My SQL beginnings It was approx. 35 years ago (gosh, that long!?) when I first met SQL.
-Structured Query Language to those who might not be from that era or are not 100% sure of what I am talking about.
-It was during the labs at faculty when we went to IBM's training center (we didn't have the capacity at faculty at the time) in Radovljica, Slovenia, to learn and play with this (at least for me) new programming language.
-The language of the 4th generation, so they said.
-With its roots in boolean algebra and simple structure, we were told that this was almost the same as natural language (english of course.
-Who would thought one day you would use Slovenian language to query databases too!
-With all those SELECTs, FROMs, WHEREs, GROUP BYs, HAVINGs, ORDER BYs, etc. it actually sounded really cool and easy.
-My Select AI beginnings The other day I finally found some time to invest into something else then just daily work, which is obviously something different than the rest of th
+My SQL beginnings It was approximately 35 years ago (gosh, that long!?) when I first encountered SQL—Structured Query Language, for those who might not be 100% sure what I am talking about.
+It happened during labs at faculty when we visited IBM's training center in Radovljica, Slovenia, to learn and experiment with this (at least for me) new programming language.
+They called it a 4th generation language.
+With its roots in Boolean algebra and simple structure, we were told that it was almost like natural language (English, of course—who would have thought one day you would use Slovenian to query databases?).
+With all those SELECTs, FROMs, WHEREs, GROUP BYs, HAVINGs, ORDER BYs, etc., it actually sounded really cool and easy.
+My Select AI beginnings Fast forward to today, the other day I finally found some time to explore something different from my usual daily work.
+What caught my attention was one of the latest Oracle blogs: Introducing Select AI - Natural Language to SQL ...

 My UKOUG 2023 Report